Palantir.net's Guide to Digital Governance: URL Naming Conventions

 where “website-consultants” is a page about website consultants on the team titled “Web Consultants.”

-For the purposes of SEO, at the page level, I generally prefer to include all of the keywords in a page’s title (separated by hyphens) in the URL path, especially when it adds descriptive value.
+For the purposes of SEO, at the page level, we generally prefer to include all of the keywords in a page’s title (separated by hyphens) in the URL path, especially when it adds descriptive value.

 As follows, sub-pages for any of the pages in the “Meet Our Team” site would have a URL path structure: